Cache backends

 File backend

 This backend is the big brother of the Simple file backend and implements additional interfaces.
 Like the simple file backend it also implements the PhpCapableInterface, so it can be used with PhpFrontend.
-In contrast to the simple file backend it furthermore implements TaggableInterface.
+In contrast to the simple file backend it also implements TaggableInterface.

 Options for the file backend